 Robert Fulton, MS

-MGI Director of Technical Development
+MGI Director of Technology Development

 Assistant Professor of Genetics

-Robert (Bob) Fulton is an Assistant Professor of Genetics at Washington University Medical School and the Director of Technical Development at the McDonnell Genome Institute (MGI).
+Robert (Bob) Fulton is an Assistant Professor of Genetics at Washington University Medical School and the Director of Technology Development at the McDonnell Genome Institute (MGI).
 His role is to develop and deliver genomic solutions to a broad range of clinical and research questions.
 Bob joined MGI in 1994, and he has over 25 years of experience in the generation of DNA sequence and analysis.
 Throughout his time at MGI, he has led the production-based targeted sequence efforts as well as the sequence improvement (finishing) pipelines responsible for genome sequence refinement.

 The skills and expertise he has developed over the years are now applied to the development of technologies and sequence-based strategies designed to answer critical questions associated with the use of genomics in the clinical and research environments.